Daily Zen Meditation

-October the 10th is World Mental Health Day and as many of you know a modern LSP workplace can be a frantic and quite stressful place.
+October the 10th is World Mental Health Day and as many of you know a modern localization workplace can be a frantic and quite stressful place.

-Zazen is naturally quite relevant to Word Connection’s team given our strong Japanese roots.
+Zen meditation is naturally quite relevant to the Word Connection team given our strong Japanese roots.

 Here in France, workers won the right to disconnect from work-related activities outside office hours.
 Yet disconnecting from work doesn’t necessarily mean people are managing stress levels effectively.